The Richmond Community College Foundation hosts every spring the Anniversary Gala, a spectacular night of food, cocktails, live music and dancing.

 Director's Circle End of the Year Dinner

 Members of the Director's Circle are treated to an elegant night with a gourmet dinner on stage of the Cole Auditorium, getting a performer's view of the auditorium, at the end of the DeWitt Performing Arts Series.
 Director's Circle members get priority renewal on DeWitt series tickets, reserved parking, and a pre-show reception with opportunities to meet and greet performers.

 The 2017-2018 DeWitt Performing Arts Series wraps up with the Director's Circle End of the Year Dinner on Saturday, May 3, beginning with a toasting reception at 6:30 p.m. in the atrium of the Cole Auditorium.
 All Director's Circle members are invited to attend.

 Clay Shooting Classic

 The RichmondCC Foundation partnered with DeWitt's Outdoor Sports and Big Rock Sports to host a clay shooting fundraiser for the Working Scholarship program.
-Teams of four competed on the exciting and challenging sporting clay course at DeWitt's Outdoor Sports, with cash prize awards going to the first-, second- and third-place teams.
-The event also included a silent auction, a raffle and some delicious barbecue!
+Teams of four compete on the exciting and challenging sporting clay course at DeWitt's Outdoor Sports, with awards going to the first-, second- and third-place teams.
+The event also includes a silent auction, a raffle and some delicious barbecue!

 Twenty percent of Richmond Community College students are trying to make school work.
 They juggle class, family and - most importantly - job schedules throughout the year in an effort to stay in college.
 Because these students are working their way through school, they are not eligible for financial aid.
 For many, this disadvantage will prolong their time in school or even cause them to drop out.
 These students should be prioritized, not punished.
 These students are the target beneficiaries of the Richmond Community College Foundation Working Scholarship.